Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Stromma Canal Tour

-Pay homage to the seafaring past of Copenhagen by beginning your morning with a boat tour before exploring the famous colorful canals of Nyhavn and then indulging in fresh fish for lunch.
-With the Copenhagen Discover Card, the daily canal tours run by Stromma are an included activity!
-To ensure you don’t get charged extra, depart from Ved Stranden 26; if you board in Nyhavn you’ll have to pay an additional fee.
-Pre-book same-day tickets from the box office, located right next to the pier you’ll depart from, to ensure you have a seat on the boat during busier tourist seasons.
-If you try to reserve these tickets online in advance, you won’t be able to use your Copenhagen Card perk and will need to pay the total DKK 109 ticket fare.
+Pay homage to Copenhagen’s seafaring past by beginning with a boat tour before exploring the colorful canals of Nyhavn and digging into fresh fish for lunch.
+With the Copenhagen Discover Card, the daily Stromma canal tours are an included activity!
+To avoid being charged, depart from Ved Stranden 26; boarding in Nyhavn incurs an additional fee.
+Pre-book same-day tickets from the box office located next to the departure pier to reserve a seat during busy tourist seasons.
+Avoid reserving tickets online, as you will be unable to use the perk and will pay the full DKK 169 fare.

 Nyhavn

-After disembarking stroll over to Nyhavn, the most photographed district in Copenhagen.
-The route you take on this walk is critical; if you play your cards right you’ll be able to stop for a mid-walk trampoline sesh!
+After disembarking, stroll 15 minutes to Nyhavn—the most photographed district in Copenhagen.
+The route you take is critical; if you play your cards right, stop for a trampoline sesh!

-Continue the rest of the 10 minute walk down Havnegade to Nyhavn!
-Nyhavn—meaning "new harbor”—was constructed in the late 17th century by King Christian V, the monarch who came after notorious castle builder Christain IV.
-It was a commercial port where ships from all over the world docked.
-One of Nyhavn's most recognizable features is the row of brightly colored townhouses along the waterfront, which encompasses one of the top attractions to visit when traveling to Copenhagen!
+Continue 10 minutes down Havnegade to Nyhavn!
+Meaning "new harbor,” ships from all over the world docked at this late 17th century commercial port constructed by King Christian V, the monarch after notorious castle builder Christian IV.
+Nyhavn's most recognizable feature is the row of brightly colored townhouses along the waterfront, which encompasses one of the top attractions to visit when traveling to Copenhagen!
 These historic buildings have been well-preserved since the early 18th century and add to the area’s picturesque charm.

-The famous Danish author Hans Christian Andersen lived in Nyhavn for several years.
-He resided at different addresses along the harbor, including buildings 20, 67, and 18.
-Today, Nyhavn is a lively area filled with restaurants, cafes, and bars.
-The atmosphere is vibrant and festive, making it a central social hub in Copenhagen.
+The famous Danish author Hans Christian Andersen lived in Nyhavn for several years, residing at different addresses including buildings 20, 67, and 18.
+Today, this lively area is filled with restaurants, cafés, and bars, making it a central social hub in Copenhagen.
 Snap your obligatory photos, bask in the ambiance, and grab a bite to eat before heading onwards.

-Don’t make the same mistake I did—discover the history of Copenhagen’s most iconic canal district and learn how to pronounce its name properly before you accidentally butcher this Danish word in front of a local!
+Don’t make the same mistake I did—before heading to Copenhagen’s famous canal district, check out my full Nyhavn guide to discover its history and and pronunciation before you accidentally butcher this Danish word in front of a local!

 Kastellet

-Backtrack all the way across the pier and take a right at St Alban's Church—you’ll pass a bronze fountain depicting Norse goddesses along the way.
-Walk across two bridges over the moats surrounding this fortress, and soon you’ll be at the gates of Kastellet!
-Similar to Rosenborg Castle, don’t be alarmed if you see men in uniform carrying heavy artillery—part of Kastellet is still an active military area!
+Backtrack across the pier and take a right at St Alban's Church—pass a bronze fountain depicting Norse goddesses along the way.
+Walk over the moats surrounding this fortress, and soon you’ll be at the gates of Kastellet!
+Similar to Rosenborg Castle, don’t be alarmed by the men in uniform carrying heavy artillery—part of Kastellet is still an active military area!

-Constructed in the 17th century, this is one of the best-preserved star fortresses in Northern Europe, with the well-maintained structure providing a glimpse into the military architecture of the past.
-Originally built as a fortress with a strategic defensive position near the sea, Kastellet played a crucial role in the defense of Copenhagen, especially during battles and sieges in the 17th and 18th centuries.
+One of the best-preserved star fortresses in Northern Europe, the well-maintained structure provides a glimpse into military architecture of the past.
+Built with a strategic defensive position near the sea, Kastellet played a crucial role in the defense of Copenhagen during 17th and 18th centuries sieges.

-Today, Kastellet serves as a public park and cultural venue with its distinctive pentagram shape elevating you significantly above street level.
-Its green, well-preserved grounds are a popular spot to walk, jog, and enjoy the serene environment and various historical buildings, including barracks, a church, and a windmill.
-Take a lap around the outer edge of the fortress; when your stomach starts rumbling, it’s time for lunch at Damindra!
+Now a public park and cultural venue open daily from 6:00 AM - 10:00 PM, take a lap around the outer edge with the distinct pentagram shape elevating you significantly above street level.
+Its green, serene grounds are a popular spot to walk, jog, and explore various historic buildings, including barracks, a church, and windmill.

 Lunch — Damindra

-Without a doubt, Damindra was the best meal I ate during my stay in Copenhagen, especially since the lunch special is probably the most cost-effective omakase I’ll ever have.
-The restaurant is a modest space with a small bar rail, a few dining tables, and a clear glass fish case.
-I adored this intimate setting since it allowed me to personally get to know the chef and owner of the establishment—a delightful Sri Lankan man who cares deeply about his craft and loves sharing recommendations for exploring Copenhagen like a local!
+Without a doubt, Damindra was the best meal I ate in Copenhagen, especially since the lunch special running from 12:15 - 2:00 PM Tuesday through Saturday was the most cost-effective omakase I’ve ever had.
+The modest space 20 minutes away entails a small bar counter and a few dining tables; this intimate setting allowed me to get to know the owner—a delightful Sri Lankan man who cares deeply about his craft and loves sharing recommendations for exploring Copenhagen like a local.
+Don’t dine at Damindra if you’re in a hurry; my lunch lasted nearly three hours!

 Glyptotek